juanpablopizarro/iot-bootcamp/README.md

 - Go to the 'Extentions' section and search for 'Platformio'.
 - Press install and wait for the process to finish.
 - After that you should see the PlatformIO IDE extention.
+- Go to 'Platforms', search for 'Espressif 32' and install it.

 #### Setting up enviroment for python develop